We Restore Lives. “Let's Move On!”

 Are you applying to nursing school?
-Do you want to be considered for a position as a teacher?
+Would you like to be a teacher?
+Drive a school bus?
+Be a school crossing guard?
 Are you seeking a New Jersey firearms identification card?
-Perhaps you want to adopt a child, or coach a Little League® baseball team, or be a school crossing guard.
-Maybe you're just looking for a job at Home Depot.
-Were you ever charged with shoplifting, or busted for smoking a joint?
-Are any felony convictions, or even arrests, on your record?
+Perhaps you want to adopt a child or be a foster parent, or coach a Little League® baseball team.
+Maybe you're looking for a job in securities, or at Home Depot.
+Maybe you're just looking for a job, period.
+Any job.
+Were you ever charged with shoplifting?
+Or busted over a little weed?
+Are any felony convictions, or even just arrests, on your record?

 Expungement (or expunction) in New Jersey is the isolation of a criminal record.
 The actual record is not literally “erased.”
-It does, however, become generally not available from government sources.
-In that sense, it is erased from the sight of people doing public records searches through the courts, through the police, and even through the FBI.
+Expungement does, however, erase many civil disabilities that convictions bring.
+Thus citizens whose criminal record has been expunged again become eligible to vote.
+They qualify for jury service and do not even have to mention they were ever arrested, or charged with an offense.
+Statutory firearms disqualifications are removed.
+And expunged records become generally not available from government sources.
+So in that sense, these records are erased from the sight of people doing public records searches through the courts, through the police, and even through the FBI.

 Why Have Your NJ Record Expunged?